xenanetworks/open-automation-python-api/docs/source/hl_api_guide.rst

 Index Manager
 ^^^^^^^^^^^^^^^^^^^^

-*Index Manager* manages the subport-level resource indices such as stream indices, filter indices, connection group indices, etc. It automatically ensures correct and conflict-free **index assignment**.
+:term:`Index Manager` manages the subport-level resource indices such as stream indices, filter indices, connection group indices, etc. It automatically ensures correct and conflict-free **index assignment**.

 .. important::

     It is user's responsibility to create, retrieve, and remove those subport-level indices.

-Thanks to the index manager of a port, users don't necessarily need to handle the index assignment:
+Thanks to the :term:`index manager` of a port, users don't necessarily need to handle the index assignment:

   * To create an index, use method ``create()``.
   * To remove an index, use method ``remove()``.
 An index also can be removed without accessing the manager but by calling ``<index_instance>.delete()``.